rorywilliams36/Active-Speaker-Detection/README.md

 - `support_vec.py` code for training and testing the SVM
 - This folder also contains `/parameter_files` folder that contains all parameters for the models, you may have to create this folder to avoid errors.

-#### Other Files
+Other files:
-Juptyer Notebook `face_eval.ipynb` is used to perform evaluation and experimentation on the face detector
+- Juptyer Notebook `face_eval.ipynb` is used to perform evaluation and experimentation on the face detector
+- `/utils` folder contains other useful tools for creating graphs, dataset preparation and some face detection methods

+### Liscense
+This project is under the MIT Liscense